stmosher/health_to_servicenow/README.md

-# Create a Flask web server to receive data
+# Create a Flask web server to receive alerts from Crossworks Healt Insights and create a Service Now ticket
 ## Installation
 1. Clone the repository from GitHub
 2. Install application requirements: